-OAD 101 Beginning Keyboarding 🤳
+OAD 101 Beginning Keyboarding.
+3 hrs. 🔲

 This course is designed to enable the student to use the touch method of keyboarding through classroom instruction and outside lab.
-Emphasis is on speed and accuracy in keying alphabetic, symbol, and numeric information using the typewriter or microcomputer keyboard.
+Emphasis is on speed and accuracy in keying alphabetic, symbol, and numeric' information using the typewriter or microcomputer keyboard.
 Upon completion, the student should be able to demonstrate proper technique and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of basic business documents such as memos, letters, reports, and tables.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 103 Intermediate Keyboarding 🤳
+OAD 103 Intermediate Keyboarding.
+3 hrs.

 This course is designed to assist the student in increasing speed and accuracy using the touch method of keyboarding through classroom instruction and outside lab.
 Emphasis is on the production of business documents such as memoranda, letters, reports, tables, and outlines.
 Upon completion, the student should be able to demonstrate proficiency and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of business documents.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 110 Computer Navigation 🤳
+OAD 110 Computer Navigation.
+3 hrs. 💻

 This course is designed to introduce the student to the Windows environment through classroom instruction and outside lab.
 Emphasis is on Windows as a graphical user interface and includes operations and applications that use the Windows environment.
 Upon completion, the student should be able to demonstrate proficiency in the operation and management of hardware and software as defined by the course syllabus.
-(F, Sp, Su)
+Code C. F, Sp, Su)

-OAD 125 Word Processing J
+OAD 125 Word Processing.
+3 hrs.

 This course is designed to provide the student with basic word processing skills through classroom instruction and outside lab.
 Emphasis is on the utilization of software features to create, edit and print common office documents.
 Upon completion, the student should be able to demonstrate the ability to use industry-standard software to generate appropriately formatted, accurate, and attractive business documents such as memos, letters and reports.
-Currently courses are available in W. Microsoft® Word (F, Sp, Su)
+Currently courses are available in W. Microsoft® Word.
+Code C. (F, Sp, Su)

-OAD 127 Business Law
+OAD 127 Business Law.
+3 hrs.

 This course is designed to introduce the student to the fundamentals of business law affecting consumers and citizens.
 Emphasis is on principles of law dealing with contracts, sales, and commercial papers.
 Upon completion, the student should be able to demonstrate an understanding of the legal issues affecting business transactions.
-(Sp)
+Code C. (Sp)

-OAD 137 Computerized Financial Recordkeeping (Quickbooks)
+OAD 137 Computerized Financial Recordkeeping

+(Quickbooks).
+3 hrs

-.
-(Same as ACT 246Q) 3 semester hours
+(Same as ACT 246Q)